scottidler/gx/successive-test.md

-CHANGED content for successive commands
+FINAL content for successive commands